Pincer-org/Pincer/goals/command.md

 ## Simplest command

 The command syntax will be very similar to the original discordpy one.
-However, indeed of `await ctx.send`, the command will return an object.
+However, instead of `await ctx.send`, the command will return an object.
-When the return type is a string, this will send be a simple message.
+When the return type is a string, this will send a simple message.

 ```py
 @command('my_command')